 Share Your Incomes

-No, we don’t mean “share your incomes” as in give each other money.
+No, we don’t mean “share your incomes” as in giving each other money.
 We mean talk about how much each of you makes.
 Talking about your salary with a friend or a relative can be awkward.
 And that feeling may be amplified when it comes to talking to a roommate you found on Craigslist or another roommate finder.
-But here’s the thing: It’s worth sharing your incomes if you want to be sure you’re splitting the rent fairly.
+But here’s the thing: It’s worth sharing your income if you want to be sure you’re splitting the rent fairly.

 Let’s say you both started renting the apartment and rent was financially comfortable for both of you.
 One year later, you’ve just renewed your lease.
 One of you is making six figures while the other is in a dry patch with freelance work.